DILCISBoard/E-ARK-AIP/index.md

 types, such as URN, URL, PURL, HANDLE, or DOI are used, the LOCTYPE attribute can be set correspondingly.

-Listing 8: Using a structMap to reference the parent AIP
 ```xml
 <structMap TYPE="logical" LABEL="parent AIP">
     <div LABEL="AIP parent identifier">